-Mr. Rosa serves as the Company's Chief Executive Officer, while Mr. Erb, a non-employee independent director, serves as Chairman of the Board.
-Separating the positions of Chief Executive Officer and Chairman of the Board allows our Chief Executive Officer to focus on our day-to-day business, while allowing our Chairman to lead the Board in its fundamental role of providing advice to, and independent oversight of, management.
-The Board recognizes the time, effort and energy that our Chief Executive Officer is required to devote to his position in the current business environment, as well as the commitment involved with service as our Chairman.
+Mr. Erb, our Chief Executive Officer and President, serves as Chairman of the Board, and Mr. Buckman, a non-employee independent director, serves as Lead Independent Director.
+We have historically separated the positions of Chief Executive Officer and Chairman of the Board, allowing our Chief Executive Officer to focus on our day-to-day business, while allowing our Chairman to lead the Board in its fundamental role of providing advice to, and independent oversight of, management.
+In connection with the departure of David Rosa, our former Chief Executive Officer and President, Mr. Erb, Chairman of the Board, assumed the role of Chief Executive Officer and President while maintaining his role as Chairman of the Board.
+The Board now believes this structure provides efficiencies and permits a unified strategic vision and clear leadership for the Company in a critical time.